lkesteloot/unsong/unsong.md

 ## [TODO Chapter 71: ]But For Another Gives Its Ease

 [blockquote]
 Everybody already has enlightenment.
 Why did Buddha sit for six years, see a star, and then get enlightenment?
 That’s stupid!
-If you see a star, you get enlightenment now!<br/>
+If you see a star, you get enlightenment now!

-[i]— <a href="https://www.reddit.com/r/zen/comments/2uc2f1/chunsong_sunim_18911978_a_modern_korean_zen_son/">Ch’unsong Sunim</a>[/i]
+   -[i]— <a href="https://www.reddit.com/r/zen/comments/2uc2f1/chunsong_sunim_18911978_a_modern_korean_zen_son/">Ch’unsong Sunim</a>[/i]
 [/blockquote]

    -Evening, May 14, 2017